OMNIALowCode/omnia3/docs/pages/omnia3/Language_translator/omnia3_modeler_languageVariables_introduction.md

 ---
 title: Languages
 keywords: omnia3
-summary: "All you need to know about the language mechanism of our development platform"
+summary: "All you need to know about the language mechanism of our low-code development platform"
 sidebar: omnia3_sidebar
 permalink: omnia3_modeler_languagetranslator.html
 folder: omnia3